-Views of Responsible Official and Planned Corrective Actions: "Due to limited staffing and financial resources, we are not currently in a position to hire an employee with the technical accounting expertise to completely prepare the Town's financial statements and notes in conformity with accounting principles generally accepted in the United States of America.
-This being said, our staff involved with the processing of financial information do possess bachelor and advanced degrees in Accounting and Business Administration.
+Views of Responsible Official and Planned Corrective Actions: "Due to continued limited financial resources, the Town remains in a position whereby we are unable to hire an employee with the sufficient technical accounting expertise to completely prepare the Town's financial statements and notes in conformity with accounting principles generally accepted in the United States of America.
+Our current staff, involved with the processing of the financial information, do possess bachelor and advanced degrees in Accounting and Business Administration.
 As part of our budget process, we will investigate the possibility of hiring an internal resource or external contractor to address this deficiency."